ChernovDmitriy/Injection-Holder/README.md

 `Injection Holder` is a lightweight library that helps _DI components_ (such as Dagger2 components) to stay alive during Activity/Fragment lifecycle.

-Also you don't have worry about storing your DI components and operations with them such as adding/getting/removing.
+Also you don't have worry about storing your DI components and operations with them such as adding/getting/removing etc.
-Just inject it!

 Finally, you can use it in any objects, that can be recreate